sansomlab/cellhub/docsrc/WorkflowOverview.rst

 Cellhub is designed to efficiently parallelise the processing of large datasets.
 Once processed different data slices can be easily extracted directly from the original matrices, aligned and exported for downstream analysis.
 At the heart of operations is an sqlite database which warehouses the experiment metadata and per-cell statistics.

-The workflow can be divided into seven main steps.
+The workflow can be divided into eight main steps.

 1. Quantitation of per-channel libraries